Nightkingale/Personal-Website/index.md

 I am a computer information systems graduate (with concentration in cyber security) from Central New Mexico Community College.
 I was actually really inspired by the homebrew scene (and especially the one and only, Gary) to go this path.
 I've since hopped into the IT field as a technician in the school system.

-Alongside all of that, yes, I also make music.
+Alongside all of that, yes, I also have music.
 None of it is representative of my professionalism, it's quite unserious.
 It's all just a gag that I've grown to embrace.